3 Ways Your Sunscreen Fights Wrinkles, Spots And Other Signs Of Ageing

 Getting old is something that we cannot avoid, no matter how strongly we wish.
 As we age, our skin starts losing its ability to renew naturally.
 Instead, the skin begins to lose moisture, grow thin and become loose.
-While, habits like smoking and drinking and certain diet related factors contribute to early ageing of skin, sunlight is known to play a vital role in skin damage and ageing.
+While habits like smoking and drinking and certain diet-related factors contribute to the early aging of the skin, sunlight is known to play a vital role in skin damage and aging.

 It has been established through research and clinical studies that the use of sunscreen is the best possible way to prevent early wrinkles. it was found that people who used sunscreen daily were less likely to have wrinkles and dark spots after 4.5 years than those who did not.